BNext-IQT/coronavirus-data-notebooks/README.md

-# Coronavirus Data Notebook
+# Coronavirus Data Notebooks

-A Python notebook that leverges public coronavirus datasets to new provide insights.
+Python notebooks that leverge public coronavirus datasets to new provide insights.

 This is an experimental project.
 The numbers may be wrong.
 It should not be relied on for any decision making without additional review.